mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ### Slot: `inputAdornment`

 - The `position` props passed to the `inputAdornment` slot props no longer sets the position of the opening button.
   This allow to define the position of the opening button and of the clear button independently.
-Instead you can use the `openPickerButtonPosition` prop:
+  You can use the `openPickerButtonPosition` prop instead:

   ```diff
    <DatePicker